Petrov Classification and holographic reconstruction of spacetime

 The tensors given in Eq.~\eqref{eqn:Tref} are by construction symmetric, traceless and conserved:

 We will refer to them as the \emph{reference energy--momentum tensors} as they play the role of a pair of fictitious conserved boundary sources, always accompanying the boundary geometry.
-It turns out that the particular combination \eqref{eqn:Tref} of the energy--momentum and Cotton tensors is exactly the combination one finds if the the Weyl tensor is decomposed into self-dual and anti-self-dual components, which given the Lorentzian signature are complex-conjugate.
+It turns out that the particular combination \eqref{eqn:Tref} of the energy--momentum and Cotton tensors is exactly the combination one finds if the Weyl tensor is decomposed into self-dual and anti-self-dual components, which given the Lorentzian signature are complex-conjugate.
 These are nicely captured in the Cahen--Debever--Defrise\footnote{The decomposition is more commonly known as Atiyah--Hitchin--Singer.} decomposition.

 Finally, we note that some care must be taken when working with $\text{T}^\pm$ instead of $\text{S}^\pm$.
 Indeed, the eigenvalues are equal, but not necessarily their eigenvectors.
-In particular, this means that one cannot determine the Petrov type unambiguously if considering the eigenvalue equation for $\text{T}^{\pm}$.\footnote{In fact, the ambiguity is only between type D and type II, since these types have the same number of eigenvalues.
+In particular, this means that one cannot determine the Petrov type unambiguously if considering the eigenvalue equation for $\text{T}^{\pm}$.\footnote{The ambiguities are between type II (III) and type D (N), since these types have the same degeneracy of eigenvalues.
 This will be noticed in the example analyzed in Sec. \ref{RRT}.}